spayne/GameLiftStarterPlugin/README.md

 <img width="400" src="Docs/WaitingForFleetToBecomeActive.png?raw=true" alt="Waiting For Fleet To Become Active"/>
 </p>

 4. Take note of the invoke_url from the Rest API step.
 Close the Fleet Manager.
-Copy this URL into the APIGatewayEndpoint value in UGameLiftOfflineMenuBase::UGameLiftOfflineMenuBase.
-(We will figure out a better way to do this later)
+Copy this URL into the APIGatewayEndpoint value in UGameLiftOfflineMenuBase::UGameLiftOfflineMenuBase in the Plugins/GameLiftStarter/Source/Fleeterator/Private/GameLiftOfflineMenuBase.cpp.
+We will figure out a better way to do this later.
 <p align="center">
 <img width="400" src="Docs/CopyInvokeURL.png?raw=true" alt="Copy Invoke URL"/>
 </p>